core-wg/resource-directory/draft-ietf-core-resource-directory.md

 One or more links MAY be selected by using query filtering as specified in {{RFC6690}} Section 4.1

+If no links are selected, the Resource Directory SHOULD return an empty payload.

 The read request interface is specified as follows:

 Interaction: